herebefrogs/2021-space-opera/README.md

 Goal
 -----
 Space no longer sounds its old self.
-Bring harmony to the Cosmic Microwave Background by re-arranging each planet rings to discover their iconic space tune.
+Bring harmony to the Cosmic Microwave Background by solving each planet's musical puzzle.

+Each planet has an iconic space tune.
+Each ring of the planet is a note of the tune.
+Unfortunately, each tune was scrambled.
+Recompose the tune by swapping rings 2 by 2.

+Wider rings means longer notes.
+Colder ring colors means lower notes, while warmer colored rings means higher notes.
+A hint will help you guess the tune of each planet.

 Controls
 --------